AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Is Liberty Mutual good at paying claims?

 J.D.
-Power’s slightly below-average rating for Liberty Mutual’s claims satisfaction suggests it does a good enough job when it comes to working with customers and collision repair shops.
-Customers will likely have a better experience working with one of Liberty Mutual’s Guaranteed Repair Network shops than an unaffiliated shop.
+Power’s above-average rating for Liberty Mutual’s claims satisfaction suggests it does a good job when it comes to working with customers and collision repair shops.
+Customers will likely have the best experience working with one of Liberty Mutual’s Guaranteed Repair Network shops than an unaffiliated shop.
 AM Best awarded Mutual Liberty an A grade for its financial strength, which indicates Liberty Mutual is able to pay claims.

 What does a non-owner policy from Liberty Mutual cover?